yu0bab/vxsacademy-course-s-/12 - if-statements.md

     ballX = 0;
 }
 ```
 Put that code into the draw function, and you'll see that the ball goes through the portal!
-Now change "ballSpeed" to be -2 (that'll make it go the other way), and you'll see that now it's not working, because we didn't tell the computer what happens when the ball goes through the left portal.
+Now change "ballVelocity" to be -2 (that'll make it go the other way), and you'll see that now it's not working, because we didn't tell the computer what happens when the ball goes through the left portal.
 Let's fix that!
 We can use the < symbol (it's to the left of the > symbol on your keyboard), which is called the "less than" symbol.
 As you might have guessed, it sees if the number on the left is *less than* the number on the right.
 Let's use it to see if the ball goes through the left portal, meaning its X position will be less than 0:
 ```js
 if(ballX < 0){
     ballX = 400;